halcyondream/SpiderTank-JS/README.md

 SpiderTank-JS parses imports starting from an entrypoint file and traces paths leading to a sink package.
 Direct import parsing is mostly stable.
 This should handle JavaScript and TypeScript files.
+The default behavior is fundamentally similar to running `madge` with shallow imports, but the engine is intended to seek all files in all imports, not just those esposed through direct imports.

 While there is some limited capability to parse transitive dependencies, this is largely a useless exercise on its own.
 If you really need to